 Related reading: 25 vegan Mother’s Day brunch recipes.

-Most strawberry rhubarb crumble recipes I found called for fresh strawberries, so I wanted to see if my crisp needed to be cooked differently because I was using frozen strawberries.
+Most strawberry rhubarb crumble recipes I found were written for all-fresh fruit, so I wanted to see if my crisp needed to be cooked differently because I was using frozen strawberries.

 Surprisingly, I couldn’t find any tips for that online, so I decided to wing it.